Find out how to make the most of the LCV metric to multiply your profits, dominate your niche on Facebook and make your competitors cry.

 #5.
 Recurring Products

 One of the best ways to increase lifetime customer value is to encourage buyers to sign up for recurring products.
-You can do this using any of the methods outline above.
+You can do this using any of the methods outlined above.

 Let’s say you can persuade 15 percent of buyers to also sign up for a digital membership at $99 a month.
 If members stay in the program for six months on average, you have just added around $89 to your average revenue per customer.

-If you already have recurring products, then work had on reducing churn.
+If you already have recurring products, then work hard on reducing churn.
 Just a five percent increase in customer retention may increase your profits by around 75 percent.
 That’s worth the effort!

 #6.
 Save the Sale